The role of counting quantifiers in laminar set systems: Introduction

 Weakly-partitive set systems are less restrictive than laminar set systems.
 In a weakly-partitive set system, two sets $F_1$ and $F_2$ in the family can cross but only if $F_1\cap F_2,F_1\setminus F_2,F_2\setminus F_1$ and $F_1\cup F_2$ are also in the family.
 For example, in graph theory the set of modules of a directed graph is weakly-partitive.
 The ``weakly-partitive tree'' of a weakly-partitive set system is obtained from the laminar tree $T$ of a particular laminar sub-set-system (the sets that do not cross any other), by adding a node labelling $\lambda$ and a partial ordering $<$ in a way that fully capture the structure of the weakly-partitive set system (see \cite{chein1981partitive}).
+More specifically, $\lambda: V(T)\rightarrow \{\PRIME,\DEGENERATE,\LINEAR\}$ such that for every inner node $t\in V(T)$ with children $s_0,\dots, s_\ell$ the following holds: \begin{itemize} \item if $\lambda(t)=\PRIME$ then the set of leaves below $t$ forms a set in the set system but for no set $I\subseteq [\ell]$ with $2\leq |I|< \ell$ the set of leaves below either of the $s_i$, $i\in I$ is in the set system. \item if $\lambda(t)=\DEGENERATE$ then the set of leaves below $t$ forms a set in the set system and for every set $I\subseteq [\ell]$ the set of leaves below either of the $s_i$, $i\in I$ is in the set system. \item if $\lambda(t)=\LINEAR$ then the set of leaves below $t$ forms a set in the set system.
+It further must hold that $s_0<\dots< s_\ell$ and for a set $I\subseteq [\ell]$ the set of leaves below either of the $s_i$, $i\in I$ is in the set system exactly when $I$ forms a $<$-interval. \end{itemize} Furthermore, every set in the bipartitive set system is of this form.
 We obtain the following transduction. \begin{corollary} There is an \MSO-transductions $\tau$ such that given any weakly-partitive set system $(U,\mathcal{S})$ modelled by the $\{\SET\}$-structure $\mathbb{S}$, $\tau$ outputs the weakly-partitive tree $(T,\lambda,<)$ of $(U,\mathcal{S})$. \end{corollary} Instead of considering set systems, we can also consider systems of bi-partitions.
 Systems of bi-partitions naturally model concepts in graph theory such as splits and bi-joins.
-The concept analogous to weak-partitiveness in the world of systems of bipartitions is weakly-bipartitiveness.
-We obtain a similar corollary which allows one to \MSO-transduce a tree and additional structure that captures the bipartitions of a weakly-bipartitive system. \begin{corollary} There is an \MSO-transductions $\tau$ such that, given any weakly-bipartitive system of bipartitions $(U,\mathcal{B})$ modelled by the $\{\BIPART\}$-structure $\mathbb{B}$, $\tau$ outputs the weakly-bipartitive tree $(T,\lambda,<)$ of $(U,\mathcal{B})$. \end{corollary} Finally, we can apply \cref{thm:main} and the machinery from \cite{CampbellGKKK25} to obtain transductions for the graph decompositions mentioned above whose underlying set system or system of bipartitions are weakly-partitive or weakly-bipartitive, repectively. \begin{corollary} There are non-deterministic \MSO-transductions $\tau_1,\ldots,\tau_4$ such that: \begin{enumerate} \item Given any (directed) graph $G$ as input, $\tau_1$ outputs the modular decomposition $(T,F)$ of $G$. \item Given any (directed) cograph $G$, $\tau_2$ outputs the cotree $(T,\lambda)$ of $G$. \item Given any (directed) graph $G$, $\tau_3$ outputs a split decomposition $(T,F)$ of $G$. \item Given any graph $G$, $\tau_4$ outputs a bi-join decomposition $(T,F)$ of $G$. \end{enumerate} \end{corollary}
+The concept analogous to weak-partitiveness in the world of systems of bipartitions is weak-bipartitiveness.
+We obtain a similar corollary which allows one to \MSO-transduce a tree and additional structure that captures the bipartitions of a weakly-bipartitive system. \begin{corollary} There is an \MSO-transductions $\tau$ such that, given any weakly-bipartitive system of bipartitions $(U,\mathcal{B})$ modelled by the $\{\BIPART\}$-structure $\mathbb{B}$, $\tau$ outputs the weakly-bipartitive tree $(T,\lambda,<)$ of $(U,\mathcal{B})$. \end{corollary} Finally, we can apply \cref{thm:main} and the machinery from \cite{CampbellGKKK25} to obtain transductions for the graph decompositions mentioned above whose underlying set system or system of bipartitions are weakly-partitive or weakly-bipartitive, repectively. \begin{corollary} There are non-deterministic \MSO-transductions $\tau_1,\ldots,\tau_4$ such that: \begin{enumerate} \item Given any (directed) graph $G$ as input, $\tau_1$ outputs the modular decomposition $(T,F)$ of $G$. \item Given any (directed) cograph $G$, $\tau_2$ outputs the cotree $(T,\lambda)$ of $G$. \item Given any (directed) graph $G$, $\tau_3$ outputs a split decomposition $(T,F)$ of $G$. \item Given any graph $G$, $\tau_4$ outputs a bi-join decomposition $(T,F)$ of $G$. \end{enumerate} \end{corollary} In \cref{sec:beyondLaminar}, we discuss in further detail how to modify the proofs from~\cite{CampbellGKKK25} to obtain \cref{cor:partitive,cor:biPartitive,cor:graphDecompositions}.